 What to Expect as a New Patient

 We want to get to know you and how you responds to your treatments.
-As a new patients you will have two visits, about 3-5 days apart.
+As a new patient, you will have two visits about 3-5 days apart.

 We will go over your treatment plan at your third appointment.
-We will discuss your goals, number of treatments — as well as cost — to help determine the best treatment plan for you.
+We will discuss your goals and number of treatments — as well as cost — to help determine the best treatment plan for you.

 Your treatments may include herb supplements, cupping, muscle work, and other additional therapies to provide you exceptional care.